seeafish/Spark-inf/README.md

 --------------
 Due to time constraints, the following issues exist with the infrastructure as it stands.

 * The Azure Diagnostics isn't reporting memory metrics.
 It has a somewhat convoluted XML confiuguration.
-It can easily be replaced with OMS, or even NewRelic.
+It can easily be replaced with OMS, or even NewRelic by writing a bootstrap script during create time.
 * NSGs only at the VM level.
 Ideally should have some subnet level NSGs or, better still, ASGs.
 * App layer LB has a Public IP; it's meant to be a private LB.
+* Front End would preferably be using an AppGW or perhaps even be an app service.